August Behavioral Health Column

 A psychologically safe workplace is massively beneficial to both the employer and the employee.
 Employees who feel psychologically safe consistently report higher levels of engagement, better performance, and an increased desire to learn at work.

 Group productivity improves greatly in a psychologically safe environment.
 Employees are more eager to tackle difficult problems because they are less worried about failure or embarrassment.
 This freedom allows workers to take exciting risks that have the potential to elevate your company to new heights.
-2017 Gallup poll found that only 3 in 10 employees strongly agree with the statement that their opinions count at work.
+A 2017 Gallup poll found that only 3 in 10 employees strongly agree with the statement that their opinions count at work.
 Gallup calculated that by “moving that ratio to six in 10 employees, organizations could realize a 27 percent reduction in turnover, a 40 percent reduction in safety incidents and a 12 percent increase in productivity.”

 The 2019 People Management Report found that managers who foster an atmosphere of psychological safety are less likely to experience employee turnover.